 Only “qualified entities” are allowed to bring an action according to the Directive.
 They are defined by the Directive as: “any organisation or public body representing consumers’ interests which has been designated by a member state as qualified to bring representative actions in accordance with this Directive” (Article 1).

-It should be noted that member states have been left with some discretion when it comes to setting out the criteria to determine what can qualify as such an entity as far as national actions are concerned.
+Member states have discretion when it comes to setting out the criteria to determine what can qualify as such an entity as far as domestic actions are concerned.
 There are, however, set criteria for those entities wishing to bring a cross-border representative action.
 These include being an established entity, being independent, having a non-profit status and a legitimate interest in consumer protection.
 Some jurisdictions, such as Ireland, have elected to apply some of these more stringent criteria to domestic representative actions.

 However, at least one “qualified entity” must be designated by each member state.
 The EU Commission is tasked with keeping a list of all designated “qualified entities” across the EU.

-Actions can only be brought on behalf of consumers and against.
+Actions can only be brought on behalf of consumers.

-The Directive includes the option for the member state to have an opt-in and an opt-out system, or a combination of both, for participants in the collective action and leaves it to member states to choose which option they prefer (or a combination of both).
-The choice has been left to member states as the Directive recognises the need to “respond to their legal traditions”.
+The Directive includes the option for the member state to have an opt-in or an opt-out system, or a combination of both, for participants in the collective action.
+The choice of option has been left to the member states, as the Directive recognises the need to “respond to their legal traditions”.

 The Directive makes it clear that in an opt-in system, member states need to ensure that consumers still have an opportunity to join the action after it has been brought.